 Epcot has become a park of nearly year-round festivals, but there is one that is more well known, more famous (and sometimes infamous) than all the others: The Epcot International Food and Wine Festival.

 We spend a lot of time exploring this popular festival every year (including eating and drinking everything at least once!) so if you’re visiting Epcot and plan to spend some time enjoying the 2023 Food and Wine Festival, we have everything you’ll need to know before you go, including reviews of all the booths, info on what you’ll find for entertainment, plus a strategy and touring plan that will help guide you to the best of the fest.

 Here’s what you need to know to have a great time at the 2023 Epcot Food and Wine Festival:

 When is the Epcot Food and Wine Festival?

-For years and years, the Food and Wine Festival at Epcot started in September and ended in November, but Disney has extended the time span in recent years.
+For a long time, the Food and Wine Festival at Epcot started in September and ended in November, but Disney has extended the time span recently.

 In 2023, the Epcot Food and Wine Festival will run from July 27 – November 18.

-This is a bit later start than what we’ve seen over the past few years.
-For reference, in 2022 it ran from July 14 – November 19
+This is a tad bit later start than what we’ve seen over the past few years.
+For reference, in 2022 it ran from July 14 – November 19.

 Food & Wine Booth map